15 October 2021

 For easy control of the basic audio functions and logic events within the building, one of Symetrix’s Arc-2e wall panels were installed.
 The controller, mounted in a standard single-gang box, has 3 navigation buttons with 1 each for value increment/decrement and a backlit display and acts as a hub for managing the entire buildings audio levels.

 An important inclusion in any modern day audio installation at public places is an assistive listening system.
-These systems support individuals with hearing-impairment by transmitting audio via Bluetooth direct to their hearing aids.
+These systems support individuals with hearing-impairment by transmitting audio after activating in T mode to capture magnetic signal thanks to a built-in copper telecoil (T-coil).
+The signal is then translated into audio and a pure clear sound is transmitted into the users hearing aids.
 Blacka Group recognised this prior to the install and put forward Opus Technologies LD2.2 induction loop amplifier.

 One problem which faced Blacka Group throughout the installation, and in particular with the Opus Technologies induction loop, was the placement and concealment of the cables.
 The Opus system however was up to the task, as their SmartLoop software meant the integrators could plan and design the cable layouts prior to the on-site verification.